 Organic Greenhouse Production

 At Golden Russet Farm, we grow all of our plants in certified organic potting mix that we buy from Vermont Compost Company (VCC).
 Our plants have been grown under organic management, in compliance with Vermont Organic Farmers organic certification standards, since 1987.
 Some technical aspects of the USDA’s National Organic Program (adopted in 2003), mean that we are not able to call all of our greenhouse plants “certified organic.”
+This list of plants is not considered certified organic due to various reasons.

 To learn more please read our Greenhouse Production Practices Statement.